Travel to Canada

 • Canadian citizenship certificate (not the citizenship card) issued after July 2001.

-• Decision confirming retention of Swedish citizenship for persons over 22 years of age, born outside of Sweden to a Swedish parent.
+• Proof of Swedish citizenship if you have regained your Swedish citizenship after July 1st 2001 or a decision confirming retention of Swedish citizenship for people over 22 years of age, born outside of Sweden to a Swedish parent.

-Please note that it is the applicant's responsibility to prove his/her Swedish citizenship and to acquire all the requested documents.
-Incomplete applications will not be processed.
+It is the applicant's responsibility to prove his/her Swedish citizenship and to acquire all the requested documents.